 I plan to use a Bluetooth Low Energy module to the board that can read voltage data and have a 5 pin header connected to a PWM output of the ATtiny44 so that I could send a 60 kHz simulated WWVB signal over the port to an antenna connected to the header.
 The board will then be connected to a 9V battery with wires.
 The NRF52 module can then connect to the 5 pin header.

 I plan to also create a board that can sync with Bluetooth LE like the one shown below from Adafruit Industries:

 The idea will be to do a Bluetooth connection between the low energy module and the bluetooth device in my iPhone, which can be read by a simple Bluetooth communications app already available on the App Store like LightBlue Explorer, and be able to control my LEDs in this way, like shown below:

 Ultimately want to create something like below, where an LED matrix can be controlled over BLE to sync with an Android App.

 To be continued!

 Since it is crunch time, I wasn't able to go ahead with the BLE interface, nor anything wireless.
-But this is ok, because not only will I be delving into BLE / other wireless communication technology after the class (because, why not? and how cool!), for the class, I have decided to stick with wired communication between two devices -- My Computer (with signals from an app I created on it) and My Final Project Shoe.
+But this is ok, because not only will I be delving into BLE / other wireless communication technology after the class (because, why not? and how cool!), for the class, I have decided to stick with wired communication between two devices -- My Computer and My Final Project Shoe.